Scenario 1

 6. Materialize

 dbt Wizard runs the build against your dev schema (dev_lab_user_N).
-The instructor drops dev schemas after the lab via a cleanup script, so this build is safe and disposable.
+The instructor drops dev schemas after the lab via a cleanup script.

 Why skip verification?
-The "skip extended verification" instruction is deliberate and scoped to this timed lab only.
-Step 5's deterministic preview already proved correctness; a full verification pass would burn roughly 10% of the lab's budget on duplicate work.
+Scoped to this timed lab only.
+Step 5's deterministic preview already validates correctness; a full verification pass would consume ~10% of the lab budget on duplicate work.

 Exercises: dbt_run against dev schema